Dar77/feed-reader/README.md

 To run the project please **fork** a copy to your **Git Hub** account and **clone** to your local machine with **Git**.

-- Future feature test suite (detailed below) can be commented out to avoid test failure message.
 - Open **index.html** in the browser to view.
 - The test suites and individual test results are listed at the bottom of page, or the failed tests are detailed.
 - The actual tests are located in **jasmine/spec/feedreader.js**.